TypeNetwork/tn-VariableRecipe/VariableBaking.md

 </axis>
 ~~~

-Although the values all relative, in the latest implementation of fonttools, they are more bound to the type of axis than before.
-For the [wght] axis it is adviced to use the stem of the capital-H as value.
+Although the values are relative, in the latest implementation of FontTools they are more bound to the type of axis than before.
+For the [wght] axis it is advised to use the stem of the capital-H as value.

 A typical source definition looks like this: